samuelhward/samuelhward.github.io/_posts/2023-05-12-waffle_projects.md

 The advantage of this method is that it's visual, comprehensive, and it's very efficient.

 Visual:

 - Columns denote working themes and individual projects you can focus on without changing context
 - Rows give you the plan of each deliverable; if you're writing an essay then this method gives you the plan automatically.

 Comprehensive:

 - You can track progress of _all_ of your ongoing work in one place
 - Extensible by just adding more projects/deliverables

 Efficient:

-    - deliverables
+- deliverables are composed of the minimum set of needed actions
 - I bet some nice sorting algorithms exist for clustering coupled activities, like design structure matrices

 Another advantage is that the actions don't technically need to refer to each other; you might have e.g. "write code that does X", "calculate Y".
 However, a natural order of actions arises during each project execution i.e. "write code that does X" _then_ "calculate Y".